8 Ways to Set Boundaries & Why Setting Them Is Important

 1. State Your Feelings While Interacting with Others

-Challenging emotions like feeling overwhelmed, angry, & frustrated can be helpful evidence as you uncover when, where, & with whom to set boundaries.
+Challenging emotions like feeling overwhelmed, angry, and frustrated can be helpful evidence as you uncover when, where, and with whom to set boundaries.
 These emotions can signal that others might be intruding on your time or space.

 Recognizing your own emotions will enable you to set impactful boundaries in the future.
 Instead of throwing the feelings away, ask yourself, “What am I feeling?
 Why am I feeling that?
 What would I need to change for me to feel more comfortable?”